lukegackle/M365-drawio-Icons/README.md

+#Luke's Changes
+This fork takes the icons library originally provided by (marclelijveld / Power-BI-Icons) and adds a range of icons from the MS365 ecosystem, I would like to further expand this as I have become a heavy user of Draw.io and require these icons regularly.

+The Diagrams.net_M365Icons.xml file builds on what marclelijveld created and adds the MS365 product logos for convenience.

 # Data-Marc
 This repository is recently forked from a Microsoft repo.
 With that, all icons that were in my repository are added to the Microsoft repo.
 In collaboration with Microsoft, i decided to archive my original repository.